theaquamarine/windows-powershell-docs/docset/windows/msdtc/stop-dtcdiagnosticresourcemanager.md

 ```

 ## DESCRIPTION
-The **Stop-DtcDiagnosticResourceManager** cmdlet stops and removes a **DiagnosticResourceManagerJob** that runs as a Windows PowerShell® background job.
+The **Stop-DtcDiagnosticResourceManager** cmdlet stops and removes a **DiagnosticResourceManagerJob** that runs as a Windows PowerShell?? background job.
 To stop the default Resource Manager, you must explicitly specify the name of the default Resource Manager.

 ## EXAMPLES